FlorianG2/amenitiz/README.md

 Clone this repository to your local machine.

-gh repo clone FlorianG2/cash-register-amenitiz cd cash-register-amenitiz
+gh repo clone FlorianG2/amenitiz cd amenitiz

 Ensure you have Ruby installed on your system.